gaehlerm/SoftwareEngineering/README.md

 The code from the initial test is no longer adequate.
 We have to use at least some `if/else` clauses.
 You might feel the urge to refactor this code.
 But, at least for the time being, we leave it as it is.
 The need to refactor this code is not strong enough yet.

 There is a rule of thumb stating that a one-time repetition of the code is acceptable and does not need to be refactored immediately.
-Only if the same code is repeated three times or more, should it be refactored, as this may lead to a better understanding of the problem.
+Only if the same code is repeated two times or more, should it be refactored, as this may lead to a better understanding of the problem.
 However, this rule contradicts the DRY principle to some extent.
 As you can see, we have few strict rules in software engineering.
 It is always a trade-off between different principles.

 ```py
 def test_three():